-All species must be exhibited (shown by the 4-H'er that is selling) to be eligible for auction participation All weight requirements are based on Fair Check-in
+All species must be exhibited (shown by the 4-H'er that is selling) to be eligible for auction participation All weight requirements are based on Fair Check-in iii.
+Feeder Calves must weigh a minimum of 225 pounds to be eligible for exhibition and auction participation b.
+Dairy i.
+Dairy females c.

-- a.
-Beef

-- i.
-Market Steer or a Market Heifer

-- ii.
-Breeding Heifer, if the 4-H'er exhibits only breeding heifers

-- iii.
-Feeder Calves must weigh a minimum of 225 pounds to be eligible for exhibition and auction participation

-- b.
-Dairy

-- i.
-Dairy females

-- c.
 Dairy Calf Feeder Steers:

-- i.
-Calves must weigh a minimum of 225 pounds

-- ii.
-Calves weighing over 300 pounds at April tag-in are auction eligible